giacomoorsi/OpenRitardi/README.md

 2. nobody in the community should feel any pressure to do any activity

 and with the following goals:
-- expanding the current openritardi.it with new countries
+- expanding the current openritardi.org with new countries
 - expanding the data science part of the project
 - find a way to make it impactful
 - build a community driven by the interest of open data and data science